romkatv/powerlevel10k/README.md

 ### How do I add username and/or hostname to prompt?

 When using *Lean*, *Classic* or *Rainbow* style, prompt shows `username@hostname` when you are logged in as root or via SSH.
-There is little value showing `username` or `hostname` when you are logged in to your local machine as a normal user.
+There is little value in showing `username` or `hostname` when you are logged in to your local machine as a normal user.
 So the absence of `username@hostname` in your prompt is an indication that you are working locally and that you aren't root.
 You can change it, however.